Birds in Costa Rica and Guatemala

 A genus of 8 brightly coloured birds, living in various types of forest and grasslands.
 They are distributed from south-eastern Mexico southwards to Paraguay and northern Argentina.

 The generic name takes some explanation.
-Originally, in his Historiæ animalium, Liber III, published in 1555, Swiss physician and naturalist Conrad Gessner (1516-1565) called toucans Ramphestes, which means ‘snouted’ in Ancient Greek, derived from rhampe (‘bill’).
-However, this name was misspelt Ramphastos by Italian naturalist Ulisse Aldrovandi (1522-1605) in his work Ornithologia (1599-1603).
+Originally, in his Historiæ animalium, Liber III, published in 1555, Swiss physician and naturalist Conrad Gessner (1516-1565) called toucans Ramphestes, which means ‘snouted’ in Ancient Greek, derived from rhamphos (‘bill’).
+However, this name was misspelt by Italian naturalist Ulisse Aldrovandi (1522-1605) in his work Ornithologia (1599-1603).
 Aldrovandi’s name was subsequently adopted by Swedish naturalist Carl Linnaeus (1707-1778), who claimed that the word meant ‘a broad sword’, alluding to the form of the bill of these birds.

 The common name is derived from the Tupi word tukan, which is an imitation of the call of one of the species.